korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 The third is a _priority_, meaning we have to get this text to match our priority enum values when we load the data.
-Scrolling down to look at ann's and bob's data, you can see there's a fourth field, a _status_, and that's in mixed case.
+Scroll down to look at ann's and Bob's data, you can see there's a fourth field, a _status_, and that's in mixed case.
 Again, we'll have to transform that string into the enum type